digdir/dialogporten/tests/k6/README.md

 There is a central script for running test suites or individual tests, avaiable as both Powershell and Bash.
 This script handles credentials, selecting environment to run the tests in and what API version to use (default `v1`).

 Run `Get-Help .\run.ps1` or `./run.sh --help` for usage information.

+The scripts will use locally installed `k6` if available.
+Failing that, it will attempt to use Docker with [grafana/k6](https://hub.docker.com/r/grafana/k6)

 ## Test suites